NIP omega-categorical structures: the rank 1 case: Classification of rank 1 structures

 \subsection{Reducts}

-Using the classification, one can relatively easily describe the reducts of any given structure satisfying $(\star)$.
-First notice that by Theorem \ref{th:main} every such structure has only finitely many reducts, confirming a famous conjecture of Thomas in this case (see e.g. \cite{Bodirsky2013}).
-Let $M$ satisfy $(\star)$ and $W$ the finite cover associated to it.
+Using the classification, one can relatively easily describe the reducts of a given structure satisfying $(\star)$, at least when no local relations are present.
+(We have avoided giving an explicit classification of the possible local relations.
+This should be doable, but might be a bit tricky especially if non-trivial automorphisms of $W/E$ are also present.)

+Let $M$ be such a structure and let $W$ be the finite cover associated to it.
 Let $M'$ be a reduct of $M$.
-If $M'$ is stable, then by Proposition \ref{prop:stable main} it is strongly minimal.
-Then since algebraic closure is trivial on $M$, it has to be pure equality.
-If $M'$ is unstable, then we can construct a finite cover $W'$ of it as above.
-Any linear order definable in $M$ with parameters and with universe a subset of $M$ is in order-preserving definable bijection with a subset of one of the $E$-classes of $W$.
-This follows from the construction of $W$.
-Therefore any $E$-class in $W'$ is in definable order-preserving bijection with a (necessarily dense) subset of an $E$-classes of $W$.
+If $M'$ is stable, then by Corollary \ref{cor:stable reduct} it is pure equality.
+If $M'$ is unstable, then we can construct a finite cover $W'$ of it as above (with the properties listed at the beginning of Section \ref{sec:skeletal}).
+Then $W'$ is interpretable in $M$.

+In what follows, we work in $M$, over $\acl^{eq}(\emptyset)$.
+Let $2m=|W'/E'|$.
+Let $F\subseteq W/E$ be as usual a set containing exactly one class from each pair in order-reversing bijection and let $W_F\subseteq W$ be the union of the $E$-classes in $F$.
+Define similarly $F'$ and $W'_{F'}$.
+Now $\acl^{eq}(a)$ contains $n$ elements in $W_F$ and say $m$ elements in $W'_{F'}$.
+We have $\dlr(a) = n$.
+Hence by Corollary \ref{cor:op dimension in orders} each $E'$-class $V'$ in $W'_{F'}$ is intertwined with an $E$-class $V$ in $W_F$ and furthermore that intertwining must send points of $\acl^{eq}(a)\cap V'$ to points in $\acl^{eq}(a)\cap V$.
+It follows that $V'$ is in increasing bijection with a (necessarily dense) subset of $V$.
+In particular, if $E$-classes are transitive over $\acl^{eq}(\emptyset)$, then the $E'$-classes are naturally a subset of the $E$-classes.
+We note however that the structure on $W'$ induced from $M'$ could be proper reduct of the one induced from $M$.
+For instance, classes that are linear seen in $M$ could become circular in $M'$.

 For a given $W$, one can then by inspection determine all the possibilities for $W'$.
 Instead of attempting to write a general statement, we will examine two special cases: the case where $M=(M;\leq_1,\ldots,\leq_n)$ is equipped with $n$ independent linear orders and the case where $W$ has just two circular orders in order-reversing bijection, each extending to a unique strong type over $\emptyset$.